Batch Edit :batchedit_:

 To select records for batch editing, create a query by clicking on the appropriate table in the Create Query section or use an existing one.

 Add all the fields you want to edit or view, ensuring you include related data to determine the uniqueness of each record.
 Once you finish, you can save the query by clicking the Save Query button in the top right and naming your query.
-We recommend saving the query in case you need to perform multiple batch edits to include all the data.

 Batch Editing Process